 Curt Gooch, is a Dairy Facility and Waste Management Engineer in the Department of Biological and Environmental Engineering at Cornell University.
-Curt heads up the dairy facilities and waste management component of Cornell’s PRO-DAIRY program, a joint-venture educational program by the New York State Department of Agriculture and Markets and Cornell University’s College of Agriculture and Life Sciences.
+Curt heads up the Environmental Systems component of Cornell’s PRO-DAIRY program, a joint-venture educational program by the New York State Department of Agriculture and Markets and Cornell University’s College of Agriculture and Life Sciences.

 Previously, Curt worked for 9 years as a Project Engineer for the Maryland Agricultural Experiment Station where he was responsible for design and construction management of agricultural research and research support facilities.
 He also has several years of farm employment experience, including 4 years working on a production dairy farm.
 Curt has undergraduate and graduate engineering degrees from the University of Maryland at College Park.